Videomancer

 - Press to access a function on the LCD display

-- White buttons: SYSTEM, MOTION, and STATE functions
+- White buttons: SYSTEM, MOTION, and STATE

-- Black buttons labeled 1 through * : switch focus to Parameter 1 through 12
+- Black buttons labeled 1 through * :

-- Motion control knobs
+- Modulation control knobs

 - Adjust modulation for the currently focused Parameter